showuon/kafka-sasl-reauth/README.md

 Steps to reproduce:
 * run the OAuth Authorization Server AuthServerKt class
-   - run with the attached jar file:
+   - run with the attached jar file: (I'm built with jdk 17)
    ```
    java -jar luke-kafka-sasl-reauth.jar
    ```